 As for turning “more yellow,” we’ve never seen that.
 The photo above proves that frozen milk does turn yellow, but it’s never gotten more yellow over time.

-Please don’t be some uninformed bloggers scare you away from using your freezer to stock up and store milk and other great food bargains in your freezer.
+Please don’t let some uninformed bloggers scare you away from using your freezer to stock up and store milk and other great food bargains in your freezer.

 9. What About Soy and Almond Milk?